-In this post I have gathered important occult and astrological writings about the Moon for easier personal reference and hopefully this will be useful for some of my readers as well.
+In this post, I have gathered important occult and astrological writings about the Moon for easier personal reference and hopefully, this will be useful for some of my readers as well.

 General occult and astrological information about the Moon

-The Moon was called in ancient days Lucina, Cynthia, Diana and Noctiluca.
+The Moon was called in ancient days Lucina, Cynthia, Diana, and Noctiluca.
 She is closest to the earth out of all the planets.
-She travels through all the zodiac signs in around 27 days, 7 hours and 43 minutes, according to William Lilly.
+She travels through all the zodiac signs in around 27 days, 7 hours, and 43 minutes, according to William Lilly.

 The Moon is never retrograde, but when she moves the slowest, then she is equivalent to a retrograde planet.
-The Moon only rules Cancer, and is in her detriment in Capricorn.
+The Moon only rules Cancer and is in her detriment in Capricorn.
 She is exalted in 3 degrees of Taurus and her fall is in 3 degrees of Scorpio.

-She governs the earthly triplicity at night (Taurus, Virgo and Capricorn).
-She is a feminine planet, cold, moist and passive.
+She governs the earthly triplicity at night (Taurus, Virgo, and Capricorn).
+She is a feminine planet, cold, moist, and passive.
 People born on the full Moon are at risk of being easily hypnotized and there is usually a great conflict between their intellect and emotions.
 The Moon rules the seventh month of conception.

 According to Blavatsky, the Moon in Kabbalah is told to be the seed of all material life.
 In yoga there is a sun and moon nerve; the moon nerve (Ida) is a cooling one, whilst the sun nerve (Pingala) is heating.
-Those who want to relax agitated nerves or fall asleep should do breathing exercises which activate the moon nerve, whilst those who want to be more active – the sun nerve.
+Those who want to relax agitated nerves or fall asleep should do breathing exercises that activate the moon nerve, whilst those who want to be more active – the sun nerve.